Learn business lessons from the experts

 Episode 2 – How to think Creatively and Generate Ideas

 Get ready to be inspired by one of the most imaginative and creative of minds…

 Forever curious and possessing an insatiable appetite for exploring ‘better’ horizons, Professor Alistair Fee shares his thoughts on being creative and generating ideas.

 In this episode, discover how and why Alistair brings James Bond into the classroom and why he believes tall buildings offer so much learning opportunity.
 Packed with wonderful imagination, deep thinking and practical examples, enjoy this voyage into the world of how best to develop and progress any entrepreneurial idea you may have.

-Learn more about Alistair at the foot of this post.
+Learn business lessons and more about Alistair at the foot of this post.
 For the benefit of all, you can also download a transcript of this episode.